enasequence/read_docs/upload_01.md

 There are several ways to provide a file MD5 checksum to Webin:

-1. If you are using the [Webin File Uploader](http://www.ebi.ac.uk/ena/upload/WebinUploader.jnlp) then the MD5 checksum will be computed automatically for each file and stored in a MD5 checksum file.
+1. If you are using the Webin File Uploader then the MD5 checksum will be computed automatically for each file and stored in a MD5 checksum file.
-2. If you are using the [Interactive Webin](https://www.ebi.ac.uk/ena/submit/sra/) you can provide the MD5 checksum in the submission spreadsheet for each file.
+2. If you are using the Interactive Webin then you can provide the MD5 checksum in the submission spreadsheet for each file.
 3. You can also store and upload the MD5 checksum in a separate file.
-The MD5 checksum file must have the same name as the uploaded data file with a additional `.md5` suffix at the end.
+This MD5 checksum file must have the same name as the uploaded data file with a additional `.md5` suffix at the end.

 In Linux or Mac the MD5 checksum file can be created by using the `md5sum` command line program, for example: